WomenPlusPlus/deploy-impact-21-kona-c/README.md

 Required to update: organisations, options_map and companies_options_map data files.

-In order to generate a json file from a csv file
+To generate a json file from a csv file:

 1. Update any of the csv files in `./Fontend/assets/csvFiles`
 2. Make sure the structure of the file is the same as the previous file